jivaniyash/cnn_binary_gender_classifier/README.md

-# GENDER PREDICTION USING CNN
+# IMAGE PREDICTION USING CNN

 ## Table of Contents
 - [Overview](#overview)